GRESB/api-docs/source/includes/_oauth2.md

 `GET /oauth/authorize?client_id=YOUR_CLIENT_ID&redirect_uri=http://www.yourapp.com/oauth/callback&response_type=code&scopes=edit_assets`

 **About scopes**: Oauth allows you to request different levels of access to a user's account.
 By default all applications are granted access to the `public` scope.
-For the GRESP API that only allows you to verify basic account information for the user.
-To use the API below you will also need to request the `edit_assets` scope.
+For the GRESB API that only allows you to verify basic account information for the user.
+To use the API in a meaningful way you will also need to request the `edit_assets` scope.
 In the future, as the API expands other scopes will be defined and documented here.

-If your user is not already signed in at gresb.com they will be prompted to sign in or create a new account.
+If your user is not already signed in to their GRESB account they will be prompted to sign in or create a new account.
 Once signed in, the user will then be shown an authorization request with the option to 'Authorize' or 'Deny' your application access.

 **Authorization Code Screen:**